 Leader: Geoff Koglin

-Time and Place: Wednesdays 10 a.m. - Church Lounge
+Time and Place: Thursday, 10 a.m. - Church Lounge

 These resources are available to church participants at a much reduced cost.